International

 Main Sectors of Industry

-The agricultural sector represents only 2.9% of the country's GDP and employs 6% of the workforce (World Bank, latest data available).
+The agricultural sector represents only 3.4% of the country's GDP and employs 4.7% of the workforce (World Bank, latest data available).
 Croatia has 1.5 million hectares of agricultural land and more than 1.9 million hectares of forests (FAO).
-The country is self-sufficient in the production of wheat, corn, sugar beet, fruits, wine and olive oil; however, imports of agricultural products have been on the rise in recent years.
+The country is self-sufficient in the production of wheat, corn, sugar beet, fruits, wine, and olive oil; however, imports of agricultural products have been on the rise in recent years.
 The size of the farms is generally small (in most cases less than 3 hectares).
-According to preliminary figures from the State Bureau of Statistics (DZS), the net added value of the agricultural sector for 2022 was projected at HRK 8.7 billion, marking a growth of 1.1% y-o-y, while the value of real income in agriculture was estimated at HRK 12.7 billion (+0.8% y-o-y).
+According to preliminary figures from the State Bureau of Statistics (DZS), the value of real income in agriculture for 2024 was projected at EUR 1.62 billion, marking a decrease of 6.3% in relation to the previous year.
+Concerning the value of agricultural production, the latest projection pointed to a decrease of 0.3%, to EUR 2.83 billion.

-The secondary sector contributes 19.8% of GDP and employs 28% of the active population.
-Croatian industry is concentrated in competitive activities: textiles, wood, steel industry, aluminium and the food industry.
+The secondary sector contributes 21% of GDP and employs 27.5% of the active population.
+Croatian industry is concentrated in competitive activities: textiles, wood, steel industry, aluminium, and the food industry.
 With more than one-third of the territory covered with forests, the wood industry is one of the fundamental sectors of the economy.
 The country has limited mineral resources.
-The manufacturing sector is estimated to contribute 11% of the national value added.
-Figures from the State Bureau of Statistics (DZS) show that industrial output grew 1.6% year-on-year in 2022, with the manufacture of vehicles registering the highest increase (26.4%).
+The manufacturing sector is estimated to contribute 12% of the national value added.
+Data from the State Bureau of Statistics (DZS) indicate that Croatia's industrial output declined by 2.4% year-on-year in 2024.
+Mining saw a 0.7% decrease, manufacturing contracted by 1.5%, and utilities dropped by 8.2%.

 Breakdown of Economic Activity By Sector Agriculture Industry Services